 What we can do about it

 It’s fine to be afraid of losing money.
 That’s what keeps most us from making truly bad investments, falling for scams, or gambling our money away.
 But when you routinely buy high and sell low, you’re not protecting your money or yourself.
 To avoid selling at the wrong time, make sure you know what your long-term investment goals are, and whether your current investments still fit with those goals.
+Financial seminars by IMCA and other educational resources can help you learn the right and wrong times to buy and sell.
 Don’t think about how much the market has fallen.
 And don’t try to predict how much further it will fall.
 Just stick with your goals.

 If you find that you can’t put your emotions aside to make an informed, objective decision, consider talking to a financial advisor or someone else you trust.
 This doesn’t mean letting someone else manage your investments for you, although some people choose to do that.
 It just means that having someone to talk to—someone who isn’t personally affected by how much money you make or lose—can help you gain perspective.